zuhayr-syed/zuhayr-syed/README.md

 ### I am a second year Computer Engineering student @ the University of Waterloo

 - Eager to work with new technologies
-- Seeaking Fall 2022 internship opportunities
+- Seeking Fall 2022 internship opportunities
 - Contact: zuhayr.syed@uwaterloo.ca